Help With Heating Bills - New York

 If you meet the HEAP income guidelines, you may also be eligible for LICAAP - National Fuel's Low Income Customer Affordability Assistance Program.
 The program offers stable bills, reduced rates, and debt forgiveness.
 You must be using National Fuel as your natural gas supplier to be eligible for this program.
 Please call our business line at 1-800-365-3234 to begin the LICAAP application process.

-Neighbor For Neighbor Heat Fund - Now Open
+Neighbor For Neighbor Heat Fund

 The Neighbor For Neighbor Heat Fund, a first-come, first-served home-heating assistance grant program is available to provide assistance to low-income Western New Yorkers to help pay for energy-related expenses.
 Qualifying Western New Yorkers may receive a one-time grant of up to $400.